-Unit Coordinator: Hartley Jafine
+Unit Coordinator: Hartley Jafine (jafine@mcmaster.ca)

-This HAH IPE Certificate Program involves participating in a temporary interprofessional narrative medicine community of practice to use creative arts to cultivate embodied experiencing, receptivity, presence, and the ability to reflect and communicate in an authentic, empathic, and effective way in the face of illness, trauma and your own and others' suffering.
+This IP- HAH Certificate Program involves participating in a temporary interprofessional narrative medicine community of practice to use creative arts to cultivate embodied experiencing, receptivity, presence, and the ability to reflect and communicate in an authentic, empathic, and effective way in the face of illness, trauma and your own and others' suffering.

 Applied drama uses the principles, tools, and practices of theatre in non-theatrical settings for the purposes of skill building, reflection, and innovation.
 In this unit we will explore theatre and improv as an embodied relational-centred practice through an energizing, focusing, and collaborative process.
 Sessions will provide space to explore the performance of healthcare (and how it is performed), wellness and imposter syndrome, and examine how health systems can be changed/challenged.

 Participants will experience how interprofessionalism, empathy, authentic connection, and self-care can be enhanced through creative play.
 No prior experience necessary!

-- i.
-Serious Play, Seriously: An Introduction to Theatre, Improv, and Health Wednesday, January 11th, 2023, 6:30pm 8:30pm, ZOOM - ii.
+i.
+Serious Play, Seriously: An Introduction to Theatre, Improv, and Health ii.
 What do I look like?
-Embodied Presence, Voice, and Movement (especially online and/or with PPE)
+What do they look like?
+Embodied Presence, Voice, and Movement iii.
+Studio Time for Collaborating on Final Project/Presentation